kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Can i add 32k ram bank switch to cover the rom?
 * TODO Look at using 64k Serial EEPROMs to double storage.
 128k page size so can keep the current page code, just change the PHY... var
-* TODO New case design - Have a new one, printed and need to refine for use with PicoNET
+* DONE New case design - Have a new one, printed and need to refine for use with PicoNET
 * TODO Move Tape support Forth code into firmware
 * TODO Code ESP32 device for networking etc
+* BUG The ROM Ziff socket lever is hitting the CF bottom two pins.
+Move it back a bit.

 * DONE Create new double row header for 4x40 lcd and remap pins.
 Keep existing single row for other lcd type
 * DONE Reroute VIDCLK to E2 on LCD header